sandstorm/UserManagement/README.md

       body: 'Sie haben ungültige Zugangsdaten eingegeben.
 Bitte versuchen Sie es noch einmal.'
     # Email settings
     email:
-      # Sender Address
-      senderAddress: 'test@example.com'
-      # Sender name - will be merged with senderAddress to something
-      # like "Sandstorm Usermanagement Package <test@example.com>"
-      senderName: 'Sandstorm Usermanagement Package'
       # Subject line for the account confirmation email
       subjectActivation: 'Please confirm your account'
       # Subject line for the password reset email
       subjectResetPassword: 'Password reset'
-      # Template package to read the email templates from - this can be used to override
-      # e-mail templates.
-They are expected in the package given here, in the folder
-      # <Package>/Resources/Private/EmailTemplates.
-      templatePackage: 'Sandstorm.UserManagement'
     # An array of roles which are assigned to users after they activate their account.
     rolesForNewUsers: []
 ```

-## Configuring SwiftMailer
-The UserManagement package requires SwiftMailer to send out e-mails.
-Please check the swiftmailer package's
-configuration options (https://github.com/neos/swiftmailer) in order to configure SMTP credentials.

 ## Additional Settings for usage in Neos
 You should switch the implementation of the Redirect and User Creation Services to the Neos services.
 Add this to your `Objects.yaml`: